 Keep in close touch with your child’s teacher to work out what you can do at home to support your child’s schoolwork and other successes.
 You might need to try a few different things before you hit on something that’s right for your child and family.
 Just keep talking to the teacher until you work it out.

 - Children with learning disabilities learn new skills best when teachers, parents and other helpers use structured, sequential and explicit teaching methods.
-So you can try to break down tasks, and work with your child in a step-by-step way that’s fun and that encourages your child to use different senses (perhaps visual and auditory).
+So you can try to break down tasks into smaller units, instructions or chunks of information.
+Work with your child in a step-by-step way that’s fun and that encourages your child to use different senses (perhaps visual and auditory).
 Practice is really important too.

-- Homework shouldn’t become too much of a chore for your child.
-You can aim to spend a short amount of time practising new skills together (such as reading books appropriate to your child’s level or playing alphabet games).
-This is a good way to make sure your child experiences success as she builds new skills.
+Homework shouldn’t become too much of a chore for your child.
+You can aim to spend a short amount of time practising new skills together, such as reading books appropriate to your child’s level or playing alphabet games.
+This is a good way to make sure your child experiences success as he builds new skills.
 Trying new things and starting to see it all come together – being successful – will keep your child going when things are hard.